 8. Why Would Anyone Sell a Positively Geared Property?

 As with any property sale there can be a multitude of reasons why an investor or owner would sell their property – even if it’s producing cash flow for them.
-We’ve picked up some good positive deals, sometimes from older investors who just want to reduce their holdings and have some good capital growth already to realise.
+We’ve picked up some good positive deals, sometimes from older investors who just wanted to reduce their holdings and had some good capital growth already to realise.
 We’ve also purchased property being sold due to a relationship breakdown, and another where the owner had been managing his units, but wanted to go touring around Australia instead.

 There are also those cases where a property for one person is negatively geared, but for another it would be positive.
-For example, where Depreciation benefits increase the cash flow (after Tax) for a high income earner but don’t help a low tax payer.
+For example, where Depreciation benefits increase the cash flow (after Tax) for a high income earner but that doesn’t help a low tax payer.
 Or perhaps where an Investor has mortgaged the property too highly, or at too high an interest rate, and isn’t in a position to refinance.

-But don’t take my word for it – or anyone elses!
+But don’t take my word for it – or anyone else’s!
 Do your own research and analysis…